-Spain's ruling and opposition parties bridged bitter rivalry and struck a deal Friday to cap the long-term public deficit and fend off fears of a state debt crisis.
+Spain's bitterly opposed ruling and opposition parties struck a rare deal Friday to cap the long-term public deficit, jointly fending off fears of a state debt crisis.

 The ruling Socialist and conservative opposition Popular Party set a maximum structural or long-term deficit in the annual budget of 0.4 percent of gross domestic product (GDP) from 2020, a copy of the accord showed.